Part 65: Cheesecake.

 Below is a photograph of Halo back when she used another stage name, April Snow.
 Thanks to Edward Canfield for this fantastic image.
 When I was a little girl, I thought everyone went around changing their names, and it was no big deal.
 When Halo was younger and living in New York, burlesque was her gig, but she didn't really have to earn a living, because her parents were bankers, and she was rich.
 She came to Hollywood loaded with bags of family money, and her husband, Criswell, and they bought two apartment buildings.
 By the time we moved into the fourplex she owned, Halo fancied herself a songwriter and playwright.
 We lived in one of those from 1967 to maybe 1970.
 Maybe 1971, but my mother thinks we moved out in 1970.

 Halo told us she was really the psychic one, and wrote most of Criswell's predictions about the future.

-I found this review online: "What happens when dead corpses are ground into meat and added to grain for a canned cat food factory is the heart of what The Corpse Grinders is all about."
+I found this perfect review of her flick online: "What happens when dead corpses are ground into meat and added to grain for a canned cat food factory is the heart of what The Corpse Grinders is all about."